 NOTE 23.
 NEW ACCOUNTING STANDARDS FOR APPLICATION IN FUTURE PERIODS

-The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Company.
-The Company has decided not to early adopt any of the new and amended pronouncements.
-The Company 's assessment of the new and amended pronouncements that are relevant to the Company but applicable in future reporting periods is set out below:
+The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
+The company has decided not to early adopt any of the new and amended pronouncements.